umgbhalla/dotfiles/README.md

 #### Core Package Configuration

 1. Connect to a network on reboot and upgrade the system from the command line.
+Then install packages necessary for binary compilation and source control.
+Install all packages `base-devel` provides.
     ```
     sudo pacman -Syyuu
+    sudo pacman -S base-devel
+    sudo pacamn -S git
     ```
 2. Install `zsh` as an improvement to the original `bash` shell.
     ```
     sudo pacman -S zsh
     chsh -s /bin/zsh
     ```
-3. Install `yay`, an AUR helper, and `git`, a source control client.
+3. Install `yay`, an AUR helper.
     ```
-    sudo pacman -S yay git
+    sudo pacman -S yay
     ```
 3. Install the `bspwm` window manager and the `sxhkd` hotkey manager.
     ```
     sudo pacman -S bspwm sxhkd
     ```
 4. Install a command line text editor.
 My preference is `vim`, but you can also use `vi`, `emacs`, or `nano`, the most user-friendly of command line text editors.
-I will be using `vim` for the rest of the setup.
     ```
     sudo pacman -S vim
     ```
-5. Install the default `bsp` terminal and fuzzy menu.
+5. Install a terminal emulator.
+I use `urxvt` because it is lightweight and fast.
     ```
-    sudo pacman -S rxvt-unicode dmenu
+    sudo pacman -S rxvt-unicode
     ```
 6. Install `openssh` to be able to ssh connect to other machines.
     ```